 Government to be ‘guided’ by royal family on any moves to strip Andrew of titles

-Heir-to-the-throne William was consulted on the decision that led to Andrew relinquishing his dukedom on Friday, but The Sunday Times said William “knows the ‘Andrew problem’ will be in his in-tray at some point”.
+The newspaper suggested William intends to take a “more ruthless” approach to his disgraced uncle and ban him from his future coronation.

-The newspaper claimed future king William will be “more ruthless” and is “not satisfied with the outcome”.
+It is understood, however, that the King and William are in lockstep with regards to how to deal with the former duke.

-Meanwhile, it has been reported that Andrew tried to get the Metropolitan Police to dig up dirt for a smear campaign against his sexual-assault accuser Virginia Giuffre.
+Meanwhile, it has been reported that Andrew attempted to get the Metropolitan Police to dig up dirt for a smear campaign against his accuser Virginia Giuffre.

 The force said it was looking into the allegations after the Mail On Sunday claimed Andrew passed Ms Giuffre’s date of birth and social security number to his taxpayer-funded bodyguard in 2011 and asked him to investigate.